-One of the world's most sophisticated and wellcapitalized banking system, Canada's banks consistently paid dividends without cuts or suspensions through the Global Financial Crisis and the COVID-19 pandemic.
+One of the world's most sophisticated and wellcapitalized banking systems, Canada's banks consistently paid dividends without cuts or suspensions through the Global Financial Crisis and the COVID-19 pandemic.

-Renewables
+Energy and Renewables

-Canada is a global leader in the production and use of energy from renewables.
-Canadian companies that focus on wind and solar are benefiting from increasing demand for clean power from governments and corporations.
+Canada is a global leader in the production and use of energy from renewables and oil and natural gas.
+Canadian companies that focus on wind and solar are benefiting from increasing demand for clean power from governments and corporations while Canadian oil and gas companies are benefiting from sustained demand and constrained supply of oil and natural gas.